MacFJA/OBD2/README.md

 cd ..
 rm -r OBD2/
 ```
-Add the depency in your Maven project:
+Add the dependency in your Maven project:
 ```xml
 <project>
     <!-- ... -->